ravendb/book/Ch13/PartIV.md

 an unsecured fashion.]

 We invested a lot of time not just in our security infrastructure, but also in making it approachable, easy to use and switched on by default.
-Intead of having to go through a 60-page document detailing all the steps you need to go through to secure your database, RavenDB is secured by default.
+Instead of having to go through a 60-page document detailing all the steps you need to go through to secure your database, RavenDB is secured by default.

 We'll cover how RavenDB ensures the safety of your data as it travels the network, using strong encryption to ensure that no